 Pay More to Park Hop (Still Limited to 11:00AM or Later)

-For guests who purchase Disneyland's park hopper ticket add on, the year 2024 brought an unwelcome change - price increases.
+For guests who purchase Disneyland's park hopper ticket add on, the last couple of years brought an unwelcome change - substantial price increases.
 Just a few years ago, park hopping was a relative value for longer trips, where the option could be added to a 5 day ticket for the same price as adding it to a one day ticket.

 Additionally, Disneyland (unlike Disney World) still imposes a time limit on park hopping privileges.
 Guests can't hop until 11:00am or later.
-This time restriction isn't too inconvenient (especially now that it is before the lunch hour giving you options to dine in either park), but it can be annoying for guests who prefer maximum flexibility.
+This time restriction isn't too inconvenient (especially now that it is before the lunch hour giving you options to dine in either park), but it can be annoying for guests who prefer maximum flexibility, especially at these increased prices.

 For a long time after the parks first reopened, things simply weren't up to speed on the Disneyland dining front.
-Thankfully most restaurants have reopened (and at full capacity) in 2025, but the dining scene has changed quite a bit.
+Thankfully most restaurants are fully back, but the dining scene has changed quite a bit.

 Table Service Restaurants

 For table service restaurants, my best advice is to book early (and often).
-Reservations didn't used to be incredibly hard to get at Disneyland except for a very few popular restaurants, but they are much more challenging in 2025.
+Reservations didn't used to be incredibly hard to get at Disneyland except for a very few popular restaurants or for character dining, but they are much more challenging in 2026.
 You may not be able to secure your top choice, so consider making backup reservations for restaurants you are happy with when you see they are available - because those too may soon be gone!

 When do you need to plan to book dining reservations?
 Officially, Disneyland table service reservations open up exactly 60 days in advance, usually at 6:00 am PT.
 Some restaurants, however, will not open up availability at that time, releasing all availability several days later or releasing additional times in dribs and drabs.